eeemarv/eland/README.md

 * Set your domain in DNS with CNAME to the domain of the Heroku app.
 * Add the domain in Heroku with command `heroku domains:add my-domain.com` (note that wildcards can be set on heroku.  `heroku domains:add *.example.com` will add all subdomains of example.com
-* Copy the image files from folders msgpictures and userpictures to your bucket in S3 without the directory path.
 * To import the database of the letsgroup use postgres command psql to log in with your local computer on the postgres server directly.
 Get host, port, username and password from the dsn of DATABASE_URL which you can find with `heroku config`.
 In eLAS-Heroku all letsgroups are stored as schemas in one database.
 You can import a dump file you made previously with pg_dump with options --no-acl --no-owner (no custom format).